lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --file <string> or -f <string>

     Specify the file name to write the hierarchy.
+See details in :ref:`file_format_fabric_hierarchy_file`.

   .. option:: --depth <int>